espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Cloud Gazer.md

 # Cloud Gazer
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your connection to air allows you to see through obscuring mists.
-You can see well enough through fog, mist, and clouds that would normally cause creatures to be [[Concealed]] that you don't need to succeed at a flat check to target creatures benefiting from such concealment.
+You can see well enough through fog, mist, and clouds that would normally cause creatures to be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] that you don't need to succeed at a flat check to target creatures benefiting from such concealment.